bayoishola20/Python-All/README.md

 Inspired by several online resources and personal encounters. :wink:

 PS.
 Ubuntu is the OS used.
+To check time of execution (real, user and sys), in terminal, type `time python file.py`

+For better info on script execution, type in terminal, `python -m cProfile file.py`